openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 `kubernetes.io/tls` and the tls.key and the tls.crt key must be provided in the `data` (or `stringData`) field of the Secret configuration.

-If neither `.spec.tls.certificateRef` or `.spec.tls.certificate` and `.spec.tls.key` are
+If neither `.spec.tls.externalCertificate` or `.spec.tls.certificate` and `.spec.tls.key` are
-provided the router will serve the default generated secret.
+provided the router will serve the default generated certificates.

 All valid and invalid scenarios will be depicted via the existing `RouteIngressCondition`.